hawtio/hawtio/hawtio-web/src/main/webapp/app/forms/doc/developer.md

 The **label** is not a JSON Schema property; but an extension like the **tabs** property above.

+### Ignoring prefix of deeply nested properties

+If you use nested properties, the labels may include an unnecessary prefix if you use sub-tabs to show related nested properties.

+To avoid this add a flag called **ignorePrefixInLabel** to the type which contains the **properties** you wish to ignore the prefixes of.

+e.g.

+    var myType = {
+      "type" : "object",
+      "properties" : {
+        "foo" : {
+          "properties" : {
+            "value" : {
+              "type" : "string"
+            }
+          }
+        },
+        "bar" : {
+         ...
+        }
+      },
+      ignorePrefixInLabel: true
+    }

+In the aboe the label for **foo.value** would jsut show _value_ rather than _foo value_ as the label.

 ## Using custom controls